Slow Monday? Here’s How to Order Coffee in English Like a Local

-Sometimes ordering coffee is like learning a whole other language, but it’s absolutely necessary if you’re addicted to java (coffee).
+Sometimes ordering coffee feels like learning a whole other language, but it’s absolutely necessary if you’re addicted to java (coffee).

 It’s also a good way to kickstart your language immersion.